-At December 31, 2012, the Company had three stock-based compensation plans, the Amended and Restated 2004 Stock Option and Incentive Plan (the 2004 Plan), the 2012 Stock Incentive Plan (the 2012 Plan) and the Brightcove Inc. 2012 RSU Inducement Plan (the RSU Plan).
+At December 31, 2013, the Company had three stock-based compensation plans, the Amended and Restated 2004 Stock Option and Incentive Plan (the 2004 Plan), the 2012 Stock Incentive Plan (the 2012 Plan) and the Brightcove Inc. 2012 RSU Inducement Plan (the RSU Plan).
 Additionally, during March 2009, Brightcove KK adopted the Brightcove KK Stock Option Plan (the Brightcove KK Plan).
+As discussed in Note 1, on January 8, 2013 the Company acquired the remaining 37% of Brightcove KK.
+The Brightcove KK Plan was terminated in conjunction with the acquisition.
+As discussed in Note 2, on January 31, 2014 the Company acquired Unicorn.
+In connection with the Unicorn acquisition, the Company adopted the Brightcove Inc. 2014 Stock Inducement Plan and made awards of options to 61 new employees.
+The awards of options cover an aggregate of 578,350 shares of the Company's common stock in the form of options to purchase shares of the Company's common stock as an inducement to the employees entering into employment with the Company.